-- conferred on the President, with the advice and consent of the Senate, sole authority to make treaties;92 - designated the President as "Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States;"93 - implicitly granted Congress, as a traditional incident of war-making, the prerogative of suspending the "Privilege of the Writ of Habeas Corpus . . . when in cases of Rebellion or Invasion the public Safety may require it,"94 thus authorizing suspension during certain defensive, but not offensive, operations; - granted Congress authority to "regulate Commerce with foreign Nations,"95 which enabled it to override certain state measures related to war, such as
+- conferred on the President, with the advice and consent of the Senate, sole authority to make treaties;92 - designated the President as "Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States;" 93 - implicitly granted Congress, as a traditional incident of war-making, the prerogative of suspending the "Privilege of the Writ of Habeas Corpus . . .

-Understanding, 52 U. KAN.
-L. REV. 1, 15-16 (2003) (discussing the element of futurity in the Founding-era meaning of "provide").
+The Militia Organization and Calling Forth Clauses had time frames different from the Guarantee Clause, U.S. Const. art.
+I, § 4.
+The Militia Organization and Calling Forth Clauses authorized Congress to establish rules for future use of the militia.
+Cf. Robert G. Natelson, The General Welfare Clause and the Public Trust: An Essay in Original Understanding, 52 U. Kan.
+L. Rev. 1, 15-16 (2003) (discussing the element of futurity in the Founding-era meaning of "provide").
 The portion of the Calling Forth Clause after the word "Militia" is a delineation of purpose.